tin6150/bofhbot/README_django.rst

 # create an app, inside the project dir to avoid namespace clash
 cd botd
 django-admin startapp quickstart
-	# this create an "app", may want to create a diff app name later on
+	# ie the app name is "quickstart", may want to create a diff app name later on
 	# add these files:
 	botd/quickstart/tests.py
 	botd/quickstart/migrations